kerfriden/blog/index.md

 title: Home
 ---

-# 📝 Welcome to my Professional Blog
+# 📝 Welcome to my Blog

-On this website, you will find posts related to my group's research and scientific activity, as well as links to teaching material
+On this website, you will find posts related to my group's research and scientific activities, as well as links to reasearch and teaching material that yuo may find useful

 ## 📁 Pages